grafana/grafana/docs/sources/panels-visualizations/visualizations/heatmap/index.md

 - **Show tooltip -** Show heatmap tooltip.
 - **Show Histogram -** Show a Y-axis histogram on the tooltip.
 A histogram represents the distribution of the bucket values for a specific timestamp.
 - **Show color scale -** Show a color scale on the tooltip.
 The color scale represents the mapping between bucket value and color.
-This option is configurable when you enable the `newVizTooltips` feature flag.

 ### Legend